stroborobo/werc/sites/uriel.cat-v.org/profile.md

 **Hometown:** somewhere far away.
 **Nationality:** Citizen of the Universe.

-**Qualities:** Good taste, critical thinking, picky, passionate.
+**Qualities:** Good taste, critical thinking, high standards, passion.
-**Passions:**  Art, freedom, style, aesthetics, philosophy, biology, psychology, economics, and all other mysteries of life.
+**Passions:**  Freedom, art, style, aesthetics, philosophy, biology, psychology, economics, and all other mysteries of life.

 Actions
 -------

+"*The chill of the wind in my face pulls tears of joy from my eyes, dawn illuminates and brings life to the earth under my feet while the stars still stare to remind me of my dreams.
+I am one with reality, I'm the edge of fate's sword cutting the shapes of the future in the dark cloth of the universe.*" -- uriel

-**Traveling:** Patagonia, Norrland (Sweden), Berlin, Japan, Antarctica, other planets.
+**Traveling:** Tierra del Fuego, Norrland (Sweden), Berlin, Japan, Antarctica, other planets.
 **Sports:** Swimming, hiking, tennis, biking, chess.
 **Eating:** Japanese food, korean food, ... kimchi ramen!

 Interests
 ---------

-### Art
+### Art and philosophy

 "*Oh bliss!
 Bliss and heaven!
 Oh, it was gorgeousness and gorgeousity made flesh.
 It was like a bird of rarest-spun heaven metal or like silvery wine flowing in a spaceship, gravity all nonsense now.
-As I slooshied, I knew such lovely pictures!*" - Alex DeLarge
+As I slooshied, I knew such lovely pictures!*" -- Alex DeLarge

 **Music:** Einstürzende Neubauten, Jérôme Attal, Shinvi, NIN, F. Zappa, X Japan, Primal Scream, TSP, BV3k, Kraftwerk, Tori Amos, Jeff Buckley, Piano Magic, Bob Log III, hide, Aviador Dro, David Bowie, Anna Ternheim, Lars Hollmer, Zbigniew Preisner, Yoko Kanno, First Floor Power, Prodigy, Plastilina Mosh, Pink Floyd, Bach, and almost anything for piano.